maize-genetics/phg_v2/docs/imputation.md

 !!! note
     We have removed `--limit-single-ref-range` as it introduces a very high error rate.
-    By default `map-kmers` will only use kmers from a single reference range for each read.
+    `map-kmers` will only use kmers from a single reference range for each read.